E-TICKETING SYSTEM FOR RAIL TRAVEL OF THE ARMED FORCES

 New System: Considering the cost and time involved in the existing system of railway ticketing through warrants and taking into account the recent development in Information Technology and e-governance initiatives taken by the railways, it was decided to initiate action to replace the existing cumbersome, costly and time-consuming system of warrants with the cost-effective efficient and less time-consuming system, which is based on the modern technology available.

 E-ticketing system in lieu of Railway warrant is being developed via web services integration offered by IRCTC.
 Railway tickets can be booked by any unit over the internet through a centralized portal being developed by the CGDA.
 A predefined amount will be deposited in the Revolving Account at the central level with IRCTC.
 Tickets booked by any unit will be debited against this revolving account.
 The money will be recouped in the Revolving account periodically.

-To ensure the proper audit of tickets being purchased, including the entitlement audit as per the Travel regulations and the accounting of the same, a software is being developed.
+To ensure the proper audit of tickets being purchased, including the entitlement audit as per the Travel regulations and the accounting of the same, software is being developed.
 The data will be stored in the central server of the CGDA.
 The requisite MIS in soft data will be generated by the system.
-The exception reports/MIS generated from the system will be analyzed in detail to support the decision making process.
+The exception reports/MIS generated from the system will be analyzed in detail to support the decision-making process.

 Benefits of this system are as follows:-

 Audit & Accounting of the travel entitlement will be automatically carried out the time of booking itself.